alejandrobarranco01/AlphanumericDisplayAndEncryptor/README.md

 # Alphanumeric Display Modification and Encryption System

-This project is an **Alphanumeric Display Modification and Encryption System** implemented on the DE10-Standard FPGA development board.
-The system allows users to input, modify, and encrypt alphanumeric characters displayed across six seven-segment displays using VHDL.
-Key functionalities include mode switching, ASCII input via switches, Caesar Cipher encryption, and real-time display control.
+This project is an **Alphanumeric Display and Encryption System** implemented on the DE10-Standard FPGA development board.
+The system allows users to input, modify, encrypt, and decrypt alphanumeric characters displayed across six seven-segment displays using VHDL and Verilog.
+Key functionalities include mode switching, ASCII input via switches, Caesar Cipher encryption/decryption, and real-time display control.

 ## Demo (In development)